How to Create a Data Dictionary: A Step-by-Step Guide to Foster a Data-Driven Culture

 Share this article

-Table of contents
+Table of contents #

-- Creating a customizable data dictionary template for your team
+- Customizable data dictionary template

 - Rounding it all up